P3-LLM: An Integrated NPU-PIM Accelerator for Edge LLM Inference Using Hybrid Numerical Formats: Evaluation

 \subsection{Experimental Methodology}

-\textbf{Models and Datasets.} We select eight representative models from the Llama and Mistral families with varying sizes.
+\textbf{Models and Datasets.} We select eight representative models from Llama and Mistral families with varying sizes.
 Specifically, we evaluate \text{Llama-1}-(7B, 13B)~\cite{llama}; \text{Llama-2}-(7B, 13B)~\cite{llama-2}; \text{Llama-3.1}-8B~\cite{llama-3p1}; \text{Llama-3.2}-3B~\cite{llama-3p2}; and \text{Mistral-7B}-(v0.1, v0.3)~\cite{mistral}.
 We obtain the pre-trained models from their HuggingFace repository, and implement the proposed \texttt{W4A8KV4P8} quantization algorithm in PyTorch.
 We apply pre-RoPE key-cache quantization to Llama-1 and Llama-2 given their short sequence length, while Llama-3 and Mistral adopt post-RoPE key-cache quantization.
 For accuracy evaluation of quantized models, we measure the perplexity\footnote{\labeltext{For perplexity comparison with other baseline works}{ppl_footnote}, we use a context length of 2K to align with their reported results.
 Additionally, Llama-1 supports a maximum context length of 2K; exceeding this limit results in infinite perplexity across all baselines.} on Wikitext-2~\cite{wikitext} and C4~\cite{c4} datasets.
 Additionally, we evaluate the accuracy on three difficult logical and mathematical reasoning tasks, including MMLU~\cite{mmlu}, ARC-Challenge~\cite{arc-c}, and GSM8K~\cite{gsm8k}.
 For these reasoning tasks, we use the instruction-tuned variants of Llama-3.1-8B and Llama-3.2-3B as suggested in the LM-Eval framework~\cite{lm-eval}.

 \textbf{Algorithm Baselines.} We compare \workname{} with SoTA quantization algorithms, including Oaken~\cite{oaken}, QuaRot~\cite{quarot}, and QoQ~\cite{qserve}.
 Oaken is a 4-bit KV-cache quantization method that determines the key-cache outlier threshold offline using a calibration dataset.
 We compare Oaken with \workname{} under KV-cache-only quantization for a fair comparison.
-QuaRot and QoQ implement aggressive \texttt{W4A8KV4} quantization.
+QuaRot and QoQ implement aggressive \texttt{W4A8KV4} quantization using the standard integer format.
 For all baseline algorithms, we use their official GitHub repository to reproduce the accuracy.